EnglishSid/DigitalExplorerDevNotes/DevelopmentSpecs/Solutions/WWSSync/DataCleanup.md

 ## for features without WWS ID's

 - if **no** relationship to other solutions - delete
-- if relationship to other solution - review
+- if relationship to other solution - :mag: review

 ## for solutions without WWS ID's
 - if **no** features delete
 - if **no** features map to other solutions - delete
-- if features map to other solutions - review
+- if features map to other solutions - :mag: review

 ### Relationship to Practice nodes